-Those who are still employed, work in government and in the private sector in areas such as synthetic biology, AI support systems, urban management, conscioustechnology fields merging humans and AI, virtual reality (VR) educational tourism, personal connection and development services, and other maintenance needs of civilization.
-The rest are self-employed in flexi-time as free-lancers who find markets via their personal AI/avatars browsing CyberNow (Internet 8.0) negotiating AI/smart contracts recorded in block chains.
+Those who are still employed, work in government and in the private sector in areas such as synthetic biology, Al support systems, urban management, and conscioustechnology fields, merging humans and Al, virtual reality educational tourism, personal connection and development services, and other maintenance needs of civilization.
+The others are self-employed in flexi-time as freelancers who find markets via their personal Al/avatars browsing CyberNow (Internet 8.0) negotiating Al/smart contracts recorded in block chains.
 Some of these participate in the sharing economy, and others are cyber explorers creating new kinds of work and experiences each day.